 Psoriasis is a common inherited skin disorder, which may vary considerably in extent and severity.
 Neither phototherapy nor any other available treatment effects a permanent cure.

 Most psoriasis patients will have their psoriasis cleared or much improved after 12 to 24 treatments.
-At this stage treatments will usually be discontinued.
+At this stage, treatments will usually be discontinued.
 Even without treatment, the skin may remain clear for some months.
-However, the psoriasis may later flare up again, and further UVB treatment may be necessary.
+However, psoriasis may later flare up again, and further UVB treatment may be necessary.